 - 1. Route the hose from the dishwasher cabinet through the 2" drain hose hole you have cut for it. - 2.
 Support or clamp the drain hose so that the loop is at a minimum height of 32". - 3.
-Use a drain hose clamp (not included) to connect the hose to the sink drain or disposer.
+Connect the hose to the sink drain or disposer.
 Do not connect the hose to the horizontal pipe between the sink drain and the garbage disposer.
 Entry into sink drain must be above trap.
 Be careful not to over tighten the clamp or you may damage the end of the hose.

-- If you connect to a sink drain, using the "Y" Branch Tailpiece and Connector Kit, available at plumbing and hardware stores, will make this connection easier.
+- If you connect to a sink drain, using the "Y" Branch Tailpiece and Connector Kit will make this connection easier.
 The kit includes all of the necessary fittings and complete installation instructions. - If you connect to a disposer, use the larger end of the corrugated hose which has been designed to fit the disposer without any special connectors (see inset of Figure 9).

-NOTE: Be sure to remove the knockout plug from inside the disposer inlet fitting before attaching the drain hose.
+NOTE: Be sure to remove the knock-out plug from inside the disposer inlet fitting before attaching the drain hose.

 If the drain hose is to be routed through the floor to a separate trap, the trap must be vented to prevent siphoning.
-To provide proper venting, install the Air Gap Kit, available at plumbing and hardware stores, into the countertop.
+To provide proper venting, install the Air Gap Kit into the countertop.
 Route the drain hose up to the inlet side of the air gap.
 Continue drain line from outlet side of air gap down through floor to separate trap (see Figure 10).